 When we teach manners to young children, I think we have to be both explicit as well as demonstrative, meaning we also must give examples that show what we mean about manners.
 These children’s picture books are both.

-In addition, I’ve included other books that are narrative stories which teach the lesson in manners through examples.
+That’s why this list contains picture books that are narrative stories that teach the lesson in manners through examples and often, humor.

 As you know, the big concepts we want our kids to learn about manners are: